Eianei/game-save-sync/README.md

 ## Introduction:

-This is my personal set-up for the [Syncthing](https://github.com/syncthing/syncthing) directory for game saved data synchronization.
+This is my personal setup for the [Syncthing](https://github.com/syncthing/syncthing) directory for game saved data synchronization.
 It is detailed specifying each emulator settings and explained why it is made that way and what was done to fix issues in case there was when setting up the whole configuration.

-Each emulator's features and specific set-up will be explained on "emulator-name".md; a general structure example in [structure.md](structure.md); and future project modifications, like other emulators additions or set-up modifications will be added on [future-changes.md](future-changes.md).
+Each emulator's features and specific setup will be explained on "emulator-name".md; a general structure example in [structure.md](structure.md); and future project modifications, like other emulators additions or setup modifications will be added on [future-changes.md](future-changes.md).
 I am also open to requests, and I will try to add requested emulators.

 ## Why Syncthing?

 Syncthing works by creating and sharing a directory across devices (in my case "Game Saves"), and checking if any change has been made to that directory.
 If a change was made (in this use case, a save overwrite), it synchronizes the modification on every device that is on the P2P net, so it ensures there isn't a single point of failure.

-Scanning constantly also makes the saved data to be up to date on any playable device and securing data integrity, and allowing the user to resume the game in the same spot that was left on other device in any moment.
+Scanning constantly (configured to scan each 10 seconds) also makes the saved data to be up to date on any playable device and securing data integrity, and allowing the user to resume the game in the same spot that was left on other device in any moment.
 Additionally, it has a system of public relays where you connect via UPnP (so no port forwarding is needed) if LAN is not available.
 Therefore, local connection is not necessarily needed to accomplish the synchronization.
-Thus, Syncthing makes a reliable, quick and easy tool to backup data between devices, making it perfect for the set-up presented in this repository.
+Thus, Syncthing makes a reliable, quick and easy tool to backup data between devices, making it perfect for the setup presented in this repository.

-Then Syncthing would be used to have a set of directories cointaining the games saved data and syncing it across devices, ensuring integrity and availability of the saves in any client.
+Then other folders would be created on top of the Syncthing folder, used to have a set of directories cointaining the games' saved data and syncing it across devices, ensuring as mentioned integrity and availability of the saves in any client.

 Summing it up: